loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #indent[
 + It is forbidden to construct a pair of two stacks
 + The kinds in a sum type must match
-+ Type variables are stacks, which means they can not be used for regualr polymorphism.
++ Type variables are stacks, which means they can not be used for regular polymorphism.
 ]

 The reason type variables are stacks is a requirement for when we make the structure of stacks explicit.
 We will expand on this in
 @PointerClosureConversion.

-Each negation can be placed in one of three programming styles; goto, procedural, and higher-order.
+Each negation can be placed #todo[enables ...] in one of three programming styles; goto, procedural, and higher-order.
 The first, goto, is the most primitive, we can consider it as a one-way transfer of control.
 Consider the function $f : *(A times.circle *B)$.
+From $f$ we can call the continuation $*B$, which is just a static function pointer. //itself does not contain anything As such, it can not capture any state.
+The state that it manipulates is exactly $B$, and it is passed explicitly by $f$.
-From $f$ we can call the continuation $*B$, but $*B$ itself does not contain anything other than the stack $B$.
-Every captured variable would need to be made explicit in $B$, and hence, not be captured.
-This is why we call $*B$ a _static function_ rather than a _static closure_.
+// other than the stack $B$.
+Every captured variable would need to be made
+// explicit in $B$, and hence, not be captured.
+This is why we call $*B$ a
+// _static function_ rather than a _static closure_.

 The second style, procedural, enables just that, procedures (functions).
 The type signature
 $f : *(A times.circle ~B)$ now exactly corresponds to the C function signature
 $B space f(A space a)$.
-The type $~B$ corresponds to a stack frame that accepts
+The type $~B$ corresponds to a stack that accepts
+$B$ as a return value to continue with.
+This stack can capture arbitrary state of kind $omega$.
+There can only be a single stack passed to a static function due to the kinding rules of $*$ and $times.circle$ #todo[maybe change].

-$B$ as a return value to continue with, and because the environment is a stack, remember the kind rule $~A : omega$, there is a single chosen stack to continue on.
+//and because the environment is a stack,
+// remember the kind rule $~A : omega$, there is a single chosen stack to
+// continue on.

-Finally we have higher-order programming, which unfortunately is not possible with $*$ and $~$.
-The type $*(A times.circle ~B times.circle ~C)$ is ill-kinded, and $*(A times.circle *B times.circle ~C)$ would not work either as $*B$ can not cature variables.
+Finally we have higher-order programming, which is not possible with $*$ and $~$.
+The type $*(A times.circle ~B times.circle ~C)$ is ill-kinded, and $*(A times.circle *B times.circle ~C)$ would not work either because $*B$ can not capture state.
 To allow higher-order programming we introduce the _linear closure_.
-The linear closure can capture free variables and produces an environment that has a known size.
+The linear closure can capture arbitrary state and produces an environment that has a known size.
 For example, the higher-order function apply has the type $*(¬(A ⊗ ¬B) ⊗ A ⊗ ~B)$.
 In @Transformations we will explain how we transform closures to static functions.
+#todo[REWRITE using state rather than free variables]

-Finally, there is no subkinding in the language -- if a type with kind $omega$ is expected, then a type with kind $known$ is not allowed, and vice versa.
+Finally, there is no subkinding in the language; if a type with kind $omega$ is expected, then a type with kind $known$ is not allowed, and vice versa.

 == Types & values<TypesAndValues>